syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Enum data binding

-You can bind enum data to DropDownList component.
-The following code helps you get a description value from the enumeration data.
+Bind the enum data to the DropDownList component.
+The following code helps you to get a description value from the enumeration data.

 {% highlight cshtml %}